Eli Heifetz - his unique way in teaching Alexander Technique for musicians

 The implementation of the technique entails facing the bad habits that we have acquired throughout the years and that are preventing us from changing them, unless we are assisted by someone who had already made his way into – “open” , “released” and “flowing”.

-Stretches, belts, orthopedic mattresses, acupuncture, neck braces, pills, surgery and what next?
+Belts, orthopedic mattresses, acupuncture, neck braces, pills, surgery and what next?

 F.M.
 Alexander discovered 100 years ago, that altering patterns of behavior is the right direction in solving posture related problems (backache, stiff neck, tension in the shoulders, scoliosis, ruptured discs, migraines, fatigue and more).